davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

 ### JSON

 A lot of things use JSON for configuration, so I recommend [elzr/vim-json] for that.
-Check out its options, I don't like some of the defaults so I turn them off, but you might want them:
+Check out its options, though; I don't like some of the defaults so I turn them off, but you might want them.
+Install with:

 ```viml
 Plug 'elzr/vim-json'